a123m/healthcare-prototype/README.md

 - **PostgreSQL**: For the database, ensuring data integrity and efficient querying.
 - **Docker**: For containerization, allowing for easy deployment and scaling of the application.
 - **GitHub Actions**: For CI/CD, automating the testing and deployment process.
-- **AWS**: For hosting the application, providing scalability and reliability.
+- **GCP**: For hosting the application, providing scalability and reliability.
 - **Swagger**: For API documentation, making it easier for frontend developers to understand and use the backend APIs.

 ## Components and flow diagram: